Reward Modeling for Reinforcement Learning-Based LLM Reasoning: Design, Challenges, and Evaluation: Reward Design in Reasoning-Aligned Reinforcement Learning

 \subsection{Model-based Reward Design}

-Training a task-specific reward model (RM) from data to provide nuanced feedback is a cornerstone of applying RL to complex reasoning tasks.
+Training a task-specific reward model (RM) from data to provide nuanced feedback is a central approach in applying RL to complex reasoning tasks, complementing rule-based methods.
 To facilitate a clear understanding of current model-based design, we organize in this subsection existing approaches along three key dimensions as shown in Fig.~\ref{fig:reward-model-taxonomy}, including model architecture, model granularity, and reward semantics.
 First, we present a taxonomy of RM architectures, which are typically initialized from pre-trained language models and adapted into either discriminative or generative paradigms.
 Second, we analyze the granularity of the reward signals, which can be sparse (outcome-based) or dense (process-based).
 Third, we categorize the semantics of dense reward signals, which encompass methods such as correctness labeling, value estimation, and reward shaping.
 These approaches differ in how intermediate rewards are defined and supervised during training.

 \definecolor{line-color}{RGB}{0, 119, 255} \definecolor{fill-color}{RGB}{173, 216, 230} \definecolor{fdd017}{HTML}{FDD017} \definecolor{fae8da}{HTML}{FAE8DA} \definecolor{ffc6c2}{HTML}{FFC6C2} \definecolor{ff474c}{HTML}{ff474c} \definecolor{b70316}{HTML}{B70316}